10 Items that Every Hot Tub Owner Needs

 Definitely didn't see this one coming, but of course you need a way to get in and out of the spa, without making a complete, and unladylike fool of yourself!
-My 6'2" boyfriend can just lean on the side and spin himself into the spa, but not little ol' me - I needed a step.
 Spa steps are available in colors to match your spa cabinet, and can be plastic or redwood.
 You could make your own steps, if you fancy yourself a woodworker.
 If you do that, you may as well create some under-step storage and add a pair of attached planters!

 As a companion to a spa step, a spa rail slides under the spa and gives a safe hand hold for climbing in and out of the spa.
 Especially coming out of the spa, standing up suddenly can be dizzying, and with slippery wet surfaces, it's easy to slip and fall when coming out of a hot tub.
-I put a spa rail on my spa just last year, more for our "older" hot tub friends - haha, not for me!
-It also makes a nice towel holder.
+I put a spa rail on my spa just last year.

 Here's another item that you would think came with the spa, but I had to pay like $99 extra for my first set of spa pillows.
-They don't last as long as you thing, after about 5 years, the foam was all cracked and dried out.
-Spa pillows are more necessary than you may think, and not so optional; have you ever tried to find a comfortable position with your neck on the edge of spa?
+They don't last as long as you thing.
+After about 5 years, the foam was all cracked and dried out.
+Spa pillows are more necessary than you may think.
+Have you ever tried to find a comfortable position with your neck on the edge of the spa?
 You can feel every vibration of the equipment, but not in a massaging the neck kind of way - more like teeth chattering!